 An application in Form No. 1A needs to be filed with the Registrar of Companies (ROC) online through Digital Signature of one of the proposed director.
 The details to be furnished in the said application are as follows:

 On receipt of the name approval intimation from the ROC the MOA and the AOA are required to be drafted.
 The MOA states the main, ancillary / subsidiary and other objects of the proposed company.
 The AOA contains the rules and procedures for the routine conduct of the proposed company.
 It also states the authorized share capital of the proposed company and the names of its first / permanent directors.
 After that MOA and AOA are required to be stamped.
+A stamp duty is required to be paid on MOA and AOA.
+The stamp duty depends on the authorized share capital.

 The following documents are required to be executed before they are submitted to the ROC: